 The physician must keep detailed records of the type, dosage and amount of the drug prescribed.
 Prescribing physicians should also monitor and personally control all refills.
 One good way to accomplish this is to require the patient to return to obtain refill authorization, at least part of the time.
 Records of the cumulative dosage and average daily dosage are especially valuable.
 The patient should receive prescriptions from one physician and one pharmacy whenever possible.
 If the patient is at high risk for medication abuse or has a history of substance abuse, the physician should consider the use of a written agreement between physician and patient outlining patient responsibilities and checking on whether the patient is obtaining drugs from other physicians.
-Checking with pharmacies may indicate a patient is obtaining additional drugs or is doctor shopping.
-It is a felony in Georgia for a patient to fail to disclose to his physician that he has received controlled substances of a similar therapeutic use from another practitioner at the same time.
+Checking with pharmacies may indicate a patient to fail to disclose to his physician that he has received controlled substances of a similar therapeutic use from another practitioner at the same time.
 If you are aware of these situations occurring, contact your local police or the Georgia Drug and Narcotics Agency.